Call us

 Use our free online calculator to check the premium amount you need to pay to fulfill your life goals.

-When your endowment plan matures, you typically get the sum assured plus any bonus that is applicable.
-The lump sum payment indicates the maturity of your endowment plan.
-It is a well-planned policy that can assist with future needs, such as education or retirement.
-Understanding the maturity benefits is important while selecting an endowment policy or reading an existing endowment insurance policy.
+When an endowment plan matures, you typically receive the sum assured along with any applicable bonuses.
+This lump sum payment indicates the maturity of your endowment plan and can support future financial needs, such as education or retirement.
+Understanding the maturity benefits is important when selecting a new endowment policy or reviewing an existing one.

-An endowment insurance policy can have tax advantages according to the prevailing tax rules.
-As per Section 80C of the Income Tax Act, the premium on an eligible endowment insurance policy can be deducted within a stipulated limit.
+An endowment insurance policy can have tax advantages3 according to the prevailing tax rules.
+As per Section 80C of the Income Tax Act, you can claim a 3tax deduction for premiums paid on an endowment insurance policy, up to the allowed limit.

-Additionally, the maturity amount of an endowment policy can be exempted under Section 10(10D), provided the conditions precedent are satisfied.
-All this is subject to the policy conditions, like the premium to the sum assured and lock-in.
+Additionally, the maturity amount of an endowment policy can be exempted under Section 10(10D), provided the specified conditions are met.
+This is subject to the policy conditions, like the premium to the sum assured and completion of the lock-in period.
 You should look into whether the policy you choose has such exemptions.
-Tax rules keep changing, and thus, you must review them while selecting an endowment insurance policy
+Tax rules keep changing, and thus, you must review them while selecting an endowment insurance policy.

 Yes, an endowment policy typically pays a lump sum at maturity.
 This sum comprises the amount assured and any bonuses, depending on the policy terms.

-A whole life policy offers coverage for the entire life of the insured, while an endowment policy offers a specified term of coverage and pays a substantial amount when this term is over.
+A whole life policy offers coverage for the entire life of the insured, while an endowment policy offers coverage for a specified term and pays a substantial amount when this term is over.

 In case of the policyholder’s death, their nominee can file a death claim on the endowment policy.
 On the other hand, if the policyholder outlives the policy term, then they are entitled to a maturity benefit and will have to file a maturity claim.